CaptainRich/Employee-Summary/README.md

 TDD (Test Driven Development) tests can be run by issuing the command "npm run test", or "npm run test 'object'".

 ## Deployment Link
-The deployment link to display the updated web page is:
+The deployment link to the application is:
 [GitHub Pages](https://github.com/CaptainRich/Employee-Summary)

 ## Employee Summary Logic